Topological Signatures in Nodal Semimetals through Neutron Scattering: Using Neutron Probes to Explore Weyl Nodes

 We proceed to calculate the dynamical structure factor for a realistic WSM with multiple pairs of Weyl nodes in the Brillouin zone.
 Without loss of generality, we assume the Weyl nodes to be located at momentum space locations $\boldsymbol{k}_{W,\zeta}$ with Fermi velocity $v_{F,\zeta}$ and chemical potential $\mu_{\zeta}$, where $\zeta=1,2$ labels the subset of Weyl node.
 The low-energy Hamiltonian for each Weyl node with explicit momentum space position follows from Eq. \eqref{eq:weylnodehamiltonian} with the shift $\boldsymbol{\nabla} \rightarrow \boldsymbol{\nabla}-i\boldsymbol{k}_{W,\zeta}$.
 Here we assume that the two Weyl nodes in consideration share the same chirality.
 The corresponding Matsubara Green's function for each Weyl node $G_\zeta(\boldsymbol{k},i\omega_n, \mu_\zeta)$ is

 This is the same result as Eq. \eqref{eq:greensfunctionweyl} with a shift due to the position of the Weyl node as $\boldsymbol{k}_\zeta=\boldsymbol{k}-\boldsymbol{k}_{W,\zeta}$ and with proper indexing.
 If intra-Weyl node scattering is solely considered, the calculated dynamical structure factor between two Weyl nodes is actually a sum of two contributions originating from taking into account one single Weyl node.
-On the other hand, if an external electrical current is driven into the system, then inter-Weyl node scattering may occur between two Weyl nodes at distinct positions $\boldsymbol{k}_{W,1}$ and $\boldsymbol{k}_{W,2}$ (with chemical potentials $\mu_1$, $\mu_2$, respectively).
+Inter-Weyl node scattering may also occur between two Weyl nodes at distinct positions $\boldsymbol{k}_{W,1}$ and $\boldsymbol{k}_{W,2}$ (with chemical potentials $\mu_1$, $\mu_2$, respectively).
 In this circumstance, analogous to Eq. \eqref{eq:pixxnoninteraction}, the current-current response function for inter-Weyl node scattering is

 with $G_\zeta(\boldsymbol{k},i\omega_n, \mu_\zeta)$ defined in Eq. \eqref{eq:matsubaraforeachnode}.
 Here, as a proof of principle, we do not consider a specific interaction potential that can lead to the inter-node scattering, nor the effect from the finite relaxation time.
 This assumes that strong inter-Weyl node scattering can be determined from phenomena like the Kohn anomaly \cite{nguyen2020}.
 To clarify the experimental signature of inter-Weyl node scattering, we assume that the two Weyl nodes share the same isotropic Fermi velocity, i.e., $v_F = v_{F,1} = v_{F,2}$.
 Similar to the intra-Weyl node scattering of Section \ref{sec:prototypical}, the current-current response function of Eq. \eqref{eq:internoderesponse} can be split into an undoped ($\mu_1=\mu_2=0$) and a doped ($\mu_1, \mu_2\neq0$) contribution as